Daniellopezluis/tdd_intro/fizzbuzz/README.md

 # FizzBuzz
 FizzBuzz is one of the most famous coding exercises for beginners.
-It is a simple exercise but an excellent one to start learning the TDD flow with.
+It is a simple exercise, but an excellent one to start learning the TDD flow with.

 ## Requirements
-Write a “fizzBuzz” method that accepts a **number** as input and returns it as a **String**.
+Write a “FizzBuzz” method that accepts a **number** as input and returns it as a **String**.

 1. For multiples of three return “Fizz” instead of the number